Heritage and Archaeology

 Grand Union Canal Conservation Area

-The development significantly affects the Grand Union Canal Conservation Area, changing the land character from open fields to an employment centre, which the developers acknowledge will result in a moderate adverse impact.
-Following the last planning submissions, dated August 2023, the Canal and River Trust raised concerns about the canal embankment's strength, exacerbated by the revisions to flooding mitigation proposals.
+Following the latest planning submissions, the Canal and River Trust raised concerns about the canal embankment's strength, exacerbated by the revisions to flooding mitigation proposals.

 Archaeology